Shower door frames made from stainless steel, aluminum, brass, or any other metal are strong and durable, but they are also subject to oxidation.

 Repairing The Metal Shower Door Frame

-Before we move to steps on how to repaint a metal made shower door frame, let us discuss how to get them repaired.
+Before we move to steps on how to repaint a metal-made shower door frame, let us discuss how to get them repaired.

 You may need to know and perform these steps, especially when your shower door frame is too old.

-Applying the paint over those ugly looking dents will make them highlighted and can ruin the overall look of the entryway.
+Applying the paint over those ugly-looking dents will make them highlighted and can ruin the overall look of the entryway.

 And you need to fix the rust because painting over the rusted part will cause the applied paint to bubble and peel sooner or later.

-If the rust is heavy you can then sand the metal frame softly with silicon-carbide sandpaper.
+If the rust is heavy, you can then sand the metal frame softly with silicon-carbide sandpaper.

-You should use a variety of grits (beginning with coarse-grit sandpaper, and then progressing through extra-fine grade) to ensure that you get a smooth finish without getting the metal frame damaged.
+You should use a variety of grits (beginning with coarse-grit sandpaper and then progressing through extra-fine grade) to ensure that you get a smooth finish without getting the metal frame damaged.

-Now apply a small amount of epoxy filler using a stiff metal putty knife and press it firmly.
+Next, apply a small amount of epoxy filler using a stiff metal putty knife and press it firmly.
 Make sure that you build it a bit higher than the frame surface.

 Allow the filled dent/hole to dry completely for about 1-3 hours.
-And then sand off the putty to make it at the same level as the existing door frame surface.
+And then, sand off the putty to make it at the same level as the existing door frame surface.

-What Do You Need To Paint The Metal Frame?
+What Do You Need to Paint the Metal Frame?